 The Institution is proud of its academic standards and code of student conduct.
 In today's competitive job market, professional conduct is a crucial factor in obtaining and keeping a job.
 Emphasis is continually placed on regular attendance, promptness, honesty, and a positive attitude.
-Students will be held accountable for, or should report, the following violations while on the Institution's or externship/practicum, clinical, or fieldwork property:
+Students will be held accountable for, and be required to report, the following violations while on the Institution's or externship/practicum, clinical, or fieldwork property: